mikeg64/solar/loops/matlab/readme.txt

 Step 4
-Most effective method is to click and select points from features, for example clicked points along a flux loop
+An initial examination of the loops was made we prepared the comparpairs script to compare Most effective method is to click and select points from features, for example clicked points along a flux loop